Enalean/tuleap-documentation-en/languages/en/user-guide/webhook.rst

 Artifact Update
 """""""""""""""

-Trigerred when an artifact is updated.
+Triggered when an artifact is updated.

 .. code-block:: javascript